sapphireinruby/twittler/README.md

 # twittler
- jQuery DOM manipulation with fake Twitter feeds
+Twittler, a project focused on jQuery DOM manipulation with fake Twitter feeds in simple CSS layout. <br/>
+A pre-course work for Hack Reactor, original branch made on Dec.
+2016